DELUXEHUNTER/Neoa/README.md

 * Seperate files

 ### Future Plans:
-A text based roleplay with battle mechanics ect....
+A text based roleplay with many mechanics, ect... actual effects from having your selected character

 ### Short Lore:
-Based in the planet neo a planet with freezing cold tempuratures and an inhospitable enviroment
+Based in the planet neo a planet with freezing cold tempuratures and an inhospitable enviroment.
+Lores not really written or thought of but this is the basis.